 3. Invest in a reusable takeaway coffee cup collection

-And keep them in places close to hand when caffeine may be non-negotiable (in your handbag, pram or on your desk).
-If you’re really organised you can invest in a thermos and BYO beverage wherever you go!
+Keep them in places close to hand when caffeine may be non-negotiable (in your handbag, pram or on your desk).
+If you’re really organised you can invest in a thermos and BYO beverages wherever you go.

 And store it to ensure a long supply of nutritious base-stock for your cooking.
 Our recipe from nutrient-dense food guru Mel Turnbull is simple, yet it tastes incredible and makes use of scraps.

-Sort through your trash and work out where most of the waste you’re generating is coming from – the results may surprise you and will help you to tackle your plastic habits strategically, like a ninja.
+Sort through your trash and work out where most of the waste you’re generating is coming from – the results may surprise you and will help you to tackle your plastic habits strategically.

-It saves plastic, dollars and hours reading the tiny-print on the back of bottles to see if they contain Sodium Lauryl Sulfate and other potentially yucky chemicals.
-Check out the Nourish and Nurture eBook in the Pip Shop, or our Gardener’s Hand Scrub recipe in Issue 6 of the mag.
+It saves plastic, dollars and hours reading the tiny print on the back of bottles to see if they contain Sodium Lauryl Sulfate and other potentially yucky chemicals.
+Check out 3 recipes to reduce plastic in the bathroom or our Gardener’s Hand Scrub recipe.

-Polar fleece might feel all warm and snuggly but it releases a harmful trail of micro-plastics every time you wash it, that oftentimes end up in the ocean.
-Read more about committing to slow fashion in Issue 6 of Pip Magazine.
+Polar fleece may feel all warm and snuggly but it releases a harmful trail of micro-plastics every time you wash it, that end up in our oceans.

 Or carry snacks if you’re a grazer on-the-go.
 Planning ahead and being prepared means you will be less likely to buy plastic-wrapped snacks to fill you up if you get stuck out and about with a grumbling tummy.